-- Submit COMPASS Placement Scores.
-Note: Applicants whose SAT I Verbal Score is 430 (ACT 17) or above are exempt from taking the COMPASS in English and Reading.
-Applicants whose SAT I Math Score is 400 (ACT 17) or above are exempt from taking the COMPASS in Math. - Submit Certificate of Immunization form
+Note: Applicants whose SAT I Verbal Score is 430 (ACT 17) or above are exempt from taking the COMPASS in English and reading.
+Applicants whose SAT I Math Score is 400 (ACT 17) or above are exempt from taking the COMPASS in math.
+Note: Certain certificate programs have lower COMPASS Score requirements.
+Contact the Admissions Office for details